tekknolagi/tekknolagi.github.com/_posts/2022-11-07-inline-caches-in-skybison.md

 binding methods.

-When an object has a function as an attribute on *the object's type*, the function must be wrapped together with the object as a "bound method." when it is just an attribute on the instance, it must not be wrapped.
+When an object has a function as an attribute on *the object's type*, the function must be wrapped together with the object as a "bound method."
+When it is just an attribute on the instance, it must not be wrapped.
 See, for example:

 ```python